mlflow/mlflow/docs/source/tracking.rst

 .. important:: Do not use the prefix ``mlflow`` for a tag.
 This prefix is reserved for use by MLflow.

+.. _tracking_ui:

 Tracking UI
 ===========

 The Tracking UI lets you visualize, search and compare runs, as well as download run artifacts or metadata for analysis in other tools.
-If you have been logging runs to a local ``mlruns`` directory, run ``mlflow ui`` in the directory above it, and it loads the corresponding runs.
+If you log runs to a local ``mlruns`` directory, run ``mlflow ui`` in the directory above it, and it loads the corresponding runs.
 Alternatively, the :ref:`MLflow tracking server <tracking_server>` serves the same UI and enables remote storage of run artifacts.